miyako/4d-utility-window-bounds/README.md

 The component itself is thread safe.
 Thread unsafe commands related to the user interface are skipped if the current process is preemptive.

+### Limits

+The code does not respond to system notification about changes to the screen setup and move or resize windows that are already open.
+That is outside the scope of this project.